On this page 6

 - MyGovernmentOnline support is listed as 7 AM to 6 PM CST for assistance.
 City inspection scheduling windows were not separately published.

-Typical inspection sequence: The city page reviewed does not publish a full sequence, but it does state the portal is used to request inspections and review completed reports.
+Typical sequence: The city page reviewed does not publish a full sequence, but it does state the portal is used to request inspections and review completed reports.

 Not clearly published.